-She died suddenly in mid-October, while the leaves were still decaying in brilliant hues.
-The world was tinged with a bittersweet sadness, the knowing that these beautiful colors were propelled by an end.
-My own life was going through a stage of death and becoming—the divorce had been final the week before, and I was numbly packing and making plans, when I got the call from Sara, telling me that someone close to her had passed away, asking me if I would play piano for the funeral.
+She died suddenly in mid-October, while the leaves were still decaying in brilliant hues—colors were propelled by another ending.
+My life was going through a stage of death and becoming—the divorce had been final the week before, and I was numbly packing and making plans, when I got the call from Sara, telling me that someone close to her had passed away.
+She asked if I would play piano for the funeral.

 I began working on the setlist that afternoon.

-They wanted music that was beautiful, beyond that, her widower had only had two specific requests to be included before and after the speeches—"Clair de Lune,” and a piece by Norah Jones entitled, “I Don’t Know Why.”
+The widower wanted music that was beautiful, beyond that, he had only had two specific requests to be included before and after the speeches—"Clair de Lune,” and a piece by Norah Jones entitled, “I Don’t Know Why.”

 A week later, I showed up to the funeral home with an armload of music books.
-There were no black suits in the crowd, and though sadness permeated everything, it was overpowered by gratitude… for the life that had been shared with that ethereal soul who had spread love and joy so freely to all in her path.
-As I began to play, the expressions in the crowd softened and we leaned in and grieved the ever-changing nature of life together.
-There were speeches, pictures, tears, laughter, memories of a life well-lived.
+There were no black suits in the crowd, and though sadness permeated everything, it was overpowered by gratitude… for the life that had been shared with a woman who had taken every opportunity to spread love and joy freely to all in her path.
+As I began to play, the expressions in the crowd softened, and we leaned-in and grieved the ever-changing nature of life together.
+There were speeches, pictures, tears, laughter, and memories shared of a life well-lived.
 The speaker sat down and nodded towards me, and I started the final song: